Kuanhao-Chao/splam/docs/source/content/generalization.rst

 Splam generalizes on non-human species
 =========================================================================

 Although Splam was trained on human datasets, we have shown that the model is able to generalize to other eukaryotic genomes, including plants.
 In our investigation, we tested the performance of Splam on the Chimpanzee (*Pan troglodytes*), Mouse (*Mus musculus*), and Thale cress, a flowering plant (*Arabidopsis thaliana*), genomes.
 We report that Splam outperforms SpliceAI in recall, precision, and accuracy, on every score threshold for every species.
+Additionally, we propose two workflows for running Splam on non-human species:

+   * **(1)** For evaluating the accuracy of GFF annotation files, we advise using a stricter score threshold of **0.8**.

-Additionally, we advise that users run Splam on a threshold of **0.1** for optimal performance.
+   * **(2)** For cleaning up BAM alignment files, we advise using a more lenient score threshold of **0.1**.

+That being said, Splam is a decisive model, and performs quite consistently across a wide range of thresholds.
 In the following sections, we will summarize our methods and key findings.

 |